 The New World: Digitized

 Is digitization the same as digitalization?
 Or is it merely a spelling mistake?
 Digitization means a process of converting information, which is analog/physical, into digital formats.
 Digitization, according to i-SCOOP, one of the leading blogs on digitization, is creating a digital version of things such as paper documents, microfilm images, photographs, sounds and more.
-So the ‘task’ of digitization is not to replace the original one, but it works as a backup of the analog data.
+So the ‘task’ of digitized is not to replace the original one.
+But it works as a backup of the analog data.

 According to the Guardian, no one can count how much information there is in the world specifically.
 But an extremely rough estimate is that it will need 2,100 exabytes amount of disk space to save every book, newspaper, magazine, TV and radio program, every music album, every handwritten letter, every filed-away document and every other piece of recorded data in existence.
 FYI: 1 exabyte is equal to 1 billion gigabytes.